VinayakaMudradi/HackerRank-Problems/README.md

 In each line of output there should be two columns:
 The first column contains the String and is left justified using exactly  characters.
 The second column contains the integer, expressed in exactly  digits; if the original input has less than three digits, you must pad your output's leading digits with zeroes.

+## Java-Loops-1

+### Objective
+In this challenge, we're going to use loops to help us do some simple math.

+###Task
+Given an integer, N , print its first 10 multiples.
+Each multiple N x i  (where 1<=i<=10 ) should be printed on a new line in the form: N x i = result.